-Decoding the Enigma of the Wilson-Bappu Effect in Stellar Phenomena
+Decoding The Enigma Of The Wilson-Bappu Effect In Stellar Phenomena

 Have you ever gazed at the nighttime sky, mesmerized by the twinkling tapestry of stars above?
 Each distant sun holds secrets within its luminous embrace, including the enigmatic Wilson-Bappu effect, a celestial whisper hinting at the complex dance of stellar evolution.
 Imagine holding a cosmic ruler, measuring the light pouring from stars.
 Astronomers have discovered a curious connection: the width of a specific line in a star's spectrum, like a fingerprint of its fiery breath, appears to reveal the secret of its brightness.
 This phenomenon, unveiled by astronomers Olin C. Wilson and Vainu Bappu in 1957, is the Wilson-Bappu effect.